Guy008008/Airline-Operations-Monitoring-Dashboard-/README.md

 └─ project documentation # Diagrams, planning documents, etc.

+pom.xml # Maven configuration and dependencies

 ---

 ## Running the Application

 To run the Airline Operations Monitoring Dashboard locally:

-1. Ensure **Java** is installed on your system.
+1. Ensure **Java 17** and **Maven** are installed on your system.

 2. Clone the repository:

 git clone https://github.com/Guy008008/Airline-Operations-Monitoring-Dashboard-

 3. Navigate to the project directory.

 4. Ensure the SQLite database file exists in:

 data/airline_dashboard.db

 5. Open the project in your preferred Java IDE (IntelliJ, Eclipse, NetBeans, etc.).

-6. Compile the project.

-7. Run the application starting from:

-Main.java
+6. **Compile the project using Maven:** Run mvn clean install to download dependencies and build the JAR.

+7. **Run the application:** From the command line, run mvn javafx:run or execute Main.java from your IDE.

 ---

+**Setup & Verification Scripts**

+To ensure your environment is correctly configured for Phase II, run the following Maven-based verification commands:

+- **Verify Java Environment**: java -version

+- **Verify dependencies and compile code**: mvn clean compile

+- **Execute Automated Test Suite (Validation Script)**: mvn test

+**Note:** The mvn test command executes all 5 test suites (Connectivity, Mapping, Filter, Stats, and Robustness) to ensure the system is stable before deployment.

 ## Development Workflow